-Figure \ref{fig:virial_factor_sigma} shows the dependence of $f_{\sigma}$ on black hole mass.
-As can be seen, $f_{\sigma}$.
-The range of $f_{\sigma}$ in bottom-right panel of the figure, though with a noticeable scatter for high black hole masses, spanning approximately from 0.5 to 2.5, is very well consistent with the general observational constraints of \citet{onken2004, collin2006} in which an squared sin factor is also included.
-The results in the top-left panel, if divided by 10, are also largely consistent with observational constraints, without introducing any inclination term.
-The other panels show that a strong segregation based on the viewing angle.
+Figure \ref{fig:virial_factor_sigma} shows the dependence of $f_{\sigma}$ on the black hole mass.
+As we can see, the range for $f_{\sigma}~\times~ \sin^2{i}$ in bottom-right panel of the figure, spanning approximately from 0.5 to 2.5 (although with a noticeable scatter for high black hole masses) is very consistent with the general observational constraints of \citet{onken2004, collin2006}.
+The inclination-independent results in the top-left panel, show the same trend as well; however, these values are ten times larger than the observational constraints.
+The other panels display a strong segregation, which is based on the viewing angle.